tomhendra/courses/19-testing-javascript/README.md

 }
 ```

+- We can’t force everyone on the project to use the prettier integration for their editor.
-- We can also ensure that the files have been properly formatted, for which Prettier exposes a mechanism.
+- But we can ensure that the files have been properly formatted, for which Prettier exposes a mechanism: the `--list-different` flag that will throw an error when code is not up to the standard of our project.

 ```json
 {